j-berg-au/BOUNDLESS/content/Notes.md

 Evolving weapons would be cool

-Maybe add a series of options for narrative items, similar to "Packs" in D&D. Don't use something like Kit Points though (or maybe do?)

 Steal Hooks & Afflictions from CAIN.
-### Damage Scaling
-Options:
-- TdX+T (e.g., 2d6+2), nTdX+T (e.g., (2 x 2)d6+2)
-- Simply write three versions of all weapons, one for each Tier
 ### Abilities
 More abilities that force saves
 Steal from Dragonback